andymcmillan/andymcmillan/index.md

 I’m one half of XOXO, an [experimental workspace](http://xoxopdx.com) and [annual festival](http://xoxofest.com) for independent art and technology in Portland, Oregon.
 I also publish [The Manual](http://themanual.org), a design journal for the web.

-I like to help other people organize their events.
-You can [hire me](http://andymcmillan.is) to help you too.
+I like to help other people organize their events too.
+You can [hire me](http://andymcmillan.is) to help.

 I use other corners of the Internet to [share photos](http://instagram.com/goodonpaper), [listen to music](http://www.rdio.com/people/goodonpaper/), [keep a log of the movies I watch](http://letterboxd.com/andymcmillan), and [track all the delicious beer I drink](https://untappd.com/user/andymcmillan).